spack/spack/lib/spack/docs/packaging_guide.rst

 The ``spack create`` command takes the drudgery out of making packages.
-It generates boilerplate code that conforms to Spack's idea of a package should be, so that you can focus on getting your pacakge working.
+It generates boilerplate code that conforms to Spack's idea of what a package should be, so that you can focus on getting your pacakge working.

 All you need is the URL to a tarball you want to package: